jhancock532/Everyday/README.md

 A computer science with innovation student at the University of Bristol.

 - Occasionally seen attending university focus groups.
+- Chairman of Zen Society, Buddhist/Zen interfaith representative.
 - Has tested many Bristol coffee shops.
-- Chairman of Zen Society, Buddhist/Zen interfaith representative.
-- Currently trying to understand Christian faith better.
 - Events organiser for Innovation Society.
 - Course representative for 2nd year engineering students studying innovation.
-- Watches [Tagesschau](https://www.ardmediathek.de/ard/shows/Y3JpZDovL2Rhc2Vyc3RlLmRlL3RhZ2Vzc2NoYXU/tagesschau) daily, understanding the gist of it but not catching every word.
-Taking an open unit in German this year.
-- Helps out at the innovation center on offer holder days / a panel event for finding work experience.
-- A real human being™ just trying to get by.
+- Trying to get by.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection)